Monday, July 27, 2020

 Expanded Game

 The expanded game introduced a skill system and more character classes, in particular a rogue who was good in skills, priests, who used karma points instead of astral points, along with new spells and a pantheon of gods, modeled loosely after the Greek pantheon.
-It added additional features to the magician, who now could enchant his staff, and added more weapons and equipment.
+It added additional features to the magician, who now could enchant his staff.

-It also added monsters, among them a variety of dragons, from the cave dragon (a tough drake without flight), to the tree dragon (flying), to great wyrms with thee heads, flight and firebreathing.
+It also added more weapons equipment, and monsters, among them a variety of dragons, from the cave dragon (a tough drake without flight), to the tree dragon (a smaller, flying dragon), to great wyrms with thee heads, flight and firebreathing.

 In Search of the Unknown